oxidic/oxido/README.md

       - [int()](#int)
       - [bool()](#bool)

-Oxido is a dynamic interpreted programming language basing most of its syntax on Rust.
+Oxido is a statically typed interpreted programming language for making CLI tools and scripts.

 ## Files: